 If you want to make your journal look really pretty and Pinterest-worthy, you will probably want to invest in a good-quality notebook and a nice pen.
-Also, here’s a list of bullet journal supplies (under $10!) that will personalize your journal and help you save time, but again these are just nice and useful extras.
+Also, here’s a list of bullet journal supplies (all under $10!) that will personalize your journal and help you save time, but again these are just nice and useful upgrades.

 Here are the supplies I currently use and totally recommend:

 Leuchtturm1917 Hardcover Dotted Medium (Emerald) A LOT of bullet journalists out there have been using the Leuchtturm1917 journals lately, and after trying them out for the first time last year, it’s not hard to see why!
 It’s a very sturdy notebook, with smooth paper that doesn’t bleed-through and works very well for what I need.

 If you’d like more info on these journals, here’s an in-depth review I did of these journals, so you can decide if it’s for you!

 Washi Tape (I couldn’t find the exact ones I bought, but I’ve seen lots of people use these and the reviews are really good!)

 Tombow Dual- Brush Pens (Pastel) I just got these and I LOOOOVE them.
 They’re great for calligraphy and fancy writing.
 Plus, it’s an easy way to add color to your journal!

 While a bullet journal is totally customizable, there are a few aspects that you’ll find in most journals.
 You don’t have to include these pages, but they definitely help you organize your journal and get the most out of it.